PM Jacinda Ardern says Labour will sign up to Facebook rules in a bid to curb 'fake news'

 She did not, however, outline which countries she was talking about.

-The announcement is part of Ardern's recommitment to a "relentlessly positive" election campaign this year.
+The announcement is part of Ardern's re-commitment to a "relentlessly positive" election campaign this year.

 This is the same phrase she used to describe her approach to the 2017 election.